ZhenyuJin/NASM-Internship-2015/Capacitive Touch Piano/readme.md

 * The arduino selects and plays the appropriate file from the SD card attached to the VS1053 Music Player Shield

 ### How the extended version works
-There's a little easter egg I made: If you play *Mary Had A Little Lamb* on the piano keys, the exhibit will follow up with Kenny Loggins' *Danger Zone*.
+There's a little easter egg we made: If you play *Mary Had A Little Lamb* on the piano keys, the exhibit will follow up with Kenny Loggins' *Danger Zone*.
 How it works:
 * An array with 26 integer entries is declared
 * Each time a key is pressed, its number is stored as the 26th entry.
 (The keys are numbered 0-7)
 * The next time a key is pressed, the entries in the array are rolled back one space, making room for the new entry